miltlima/goact/README.md

-# Goact Documentation
+# Documentation

 Goact is a command-line tool (CLI) that enables you to create pipeline stacks to automate workflows on GitHub Actions.

 ## Installation

-To use Goact, follow the steps below to install it on your system:
+ Follow the steps below to install:

 1. Download the Goact source code or clone the GitHub repository.